amized/Stickytable/README.md

 [See a Demo](http://amielzwier.com/stickytable)

-Some cool things about this plugin:
+Features:

 * You can have any number of rows and columns in your table
-* Use your own CSS to style the table exactly how you like
+* Use your own CSS to style the table
 * It works on tables made of other elements, like `<div>`s
 * It makes both the row and column headers sticky
 * Completely responsive and plays nice with touch devices